IkechiNk/IDN-16/README.md

 cmake -B build
 cmake --build build
 ```
+NOTE: WHEN GETTING "{lib}.dll" is not a .so shared library, this problem occurs becuase cmake is returning the windows path to the libary (usually on the WSL subsystem).
+A temporary fix for this would be to disable [interop in wsl.conf](https://learn.microsoft.com/en-us/windows/wsl/wsl-config#example-wslconf-file).

 This will build the main IDN-16 emulator with integrated assembler and disassembler tools.